MiedzinskiBuck/Kintoun/README.md

 Tool designed to help in Cloud Security testing.
 This project started as a way to learn more about AWS attacks.

+At the moment, KintoUn only provides support for AWS environments so this documentation will focus on the AWS aspect of the tool.
+Once it starts to implement other Cloud Providers, the propper changes will be done to this document.

 A lot of this project is inspired by Pacu, from Rhino Security, which is one of the best offensive AWS tools that is out there.
 If you are looking for a full testing framework for AWS Environments, make sure to check their [Github repo](https://github.com/RhinoSecurityLabs/pacu) out.

 ## Description